Where Is the Best Area to Stay in Koh Samui for Families?

 - Traditional Thai-style resort right on the beach in Maenam

-Best for: Longer stays, chill vibes, local feel
+- Best for: Longer stays, chill vibes, local feel

-What to know: Not walkable, fewer indoor activities for rainy days
+- What to know: Not walkable, fewer indoor activities for rainy days

-4. Northern Lamai – A Fun Balance Without the Party Scene
+4. Northern Lamai, A Fun Balance Without the Party Scene

-This part of the beach is quieter, cleaner, and still has soft sand and great swimming.
-It’s a solid choice if you’ve got energetic kids or a mix of ages and want more than just sandcastles.
+But northern Lamai?
+Totally different vibe.
+This part of the beach is quieter, cleaner, and still has soft sand and great swimming conditions.
+It’s a solid choice if you’ve got energetic kids or a mix of ages, and you want more than just sandcastles to fill your days.

 Outrigger Koh Samui Beach Resort